wubus/csce689_iSogCLR/README.md

         --no-distributed \
         --epochs ${epochs}
     ```
-3. To test the performance of a model on mscoco, use `eval.slurm` if slurm is supported or run
+3. To test the performance of a model on MSCOCO and ImageNet, use `eval.slurm` if slurm is supported or run
     ```bash
     export PYTHONPATH="$PYTHONPATH:./bimodal_exps"
     export HUGGINGFACE_HUB_CACHE='./checkpoints/huggingface'